Published by HarperCollins

 • Winner of the International Book Awards

-Surviving a Startup answers the critical question: Why do over 90 percent of startups fail?
+Surviving a Startup answers the critical question: How do 1% of startup founders grab 99% of the value?

 If you’re thinking of launching a product or company, you must read this book.
-It’ll give you everything you need to know to overcome the odds, raise capital, and build a thriving, profitable business.
+It’ll you show exactly how the most successful startup founders in Silicon Valley think, act, and execute on their visions.